 A short history of the east coast U.S. hang glider manufacturer Sky Sports, by Everard Cunion, June 2016, including photos and info from Chris Gonzales and Robert W Cordier

-Most of the images on this page are artistic derivations of contemporary photos.
-Others are largely unedited photos by Hugh Morton.
+Some of the images on this page are artistic derivations of contemporary photos.
+Others are largely unedited photos by Chris Gonzales, Robert W Cordier, and Hugh Morton.
 See Copyright of early hang glider photos.

 In 1972 or 1973 Tom Peghiny, Ed Vickery, and Mike Markowski formed hang glider manufacturer Sky Sports out of Ted Strong’s parachute loft near Boston, Massachusetts, New England.(1) While Peghiny was a mainstay at Sky Sports for years, Markowski soon moved on to form Man Flight Systems, where he developed the Eagle III.
 (See Scientific American hang glider.)

 The flying in New England is arguably more demanding than in California, where most hang glider manufacturers were based, because of the wind and rain.
 A bit like where I (the original author of this web site) live in old England, by the sound of it.
 However, unlike old England, the flying regions of New England are largely tree-covered, with ‘tree slot’ launches and tight landing areas.

-While some trained aeronautical engineers made great contributions to early hang glider development, on the whole they did not build better hang gliders than those who were self taught (whose mums doubtless thought they were geniuses).
+While some trained aeronautical engineers made great contributions to early hang glider development, on the whole they did not build better hang gliders than those who were self taught.
 As far as I know, Sky Sports originally relied on designs by hang gliding pioneer Tom Peghiny, whose early work included a ‘cylindrical’ Rogallo wing with highly curved leading edges.
 (For photographs, see Cylindrical Rogallo in Rogallo wing definitions and diagrams.)
 His later work included a monoplane with a V-tail, which was nevertheless weight-shift controlled, like conventional Rogallo wings (see Jaguar in Hang gliding 1978 and 1979 part 3).

 Stepping back four years from the 1978 Sirocco to the glider in which Chris Gonzales learned to fly…